Mental Health Curriculums for Teachers

 This program, created with the educational experts at Young Minds Inspired, helps students identify and manage their emotions with step-by-step instructions for teachers.
 Activities are broken down by grades 1-3 and 4-6 and are available in Spanish.
 There’s also a certificate to give students once they complete the activities.
 A reproducible parent letter is also included (in both English and Spanish).
 Curriculum standards are provided.

 Created with the educational experts at Young Minds Inspired, the curriculum covers mental health facts, dispels myths and develops practical strategies for building empathy and improving self-care.
-This curriculum, provided by the generosity of the Christina and Ryan Day Fund for Pediatric and Adolescent Mental Wellness, is for grades 6-8 and includes educator and family tip sheets, printable posters on practicing gratitude and more.
+This curriculum, provided by the generosity of the Christina and Ryan Day Fund for Pediatric and Adolescent Mental Wellness, is for middle and high school and includes educator and family tip sheets, printable posters on practicing gratitude and more.
+Both curriculums are available in Spanish.

 Share Your Feelings (grades 3-5)